The Miracle of Calanda

-Miguel Juan Pellicer, a strapping young fellow about 20 years old, was working at his uncle's farm in the village of Castellón in 1637.
+Miguel Juan Pellicero, a strapping young fellow about 20 years old, was working at his uncle's farm in the village of Castellón in 1637.
 A mule-drawn cart ran over his leg, fracturing the tibia.
 Quickly, his uncle drove him to the hospital at Valencia.
-The story, as recorded, says that Pellicer stayed in the Valencia hospital for five days, until it was decided that he needed better help than they could provide.
-Pellicer was sent, on foot, with a broken leg, to the larger hospital in Zaragoza, a journey which took him 50 days.
+The story, as recorded, says that Pellicero stayed in the Valencia hospital for five days, until it was decided that he needed better help than they could provide.
+Pellicero was sent, on foot, with a broken leg, to the larger hospital in Zaragoza, a journey which took him 50 days.

 At last he decided to return home.
 He rode a donkey all the way to his parents' home in Calanda, where he'd grown up.
 His family was overjoyed to see him, but since he couldn't work, he spent a couple of weeks riding his donkey to neighboring villages begging.
 And then one night, it happened.

 A traveling soldier was spending the night in Pellicero's own room, so Pellicero took a bedroll on the floor in his parents' bedroom.
 In the morning, his parents saw not one, but two feet protruding from the end of the short blanket!
 They excitedly woke their son, who was as surprised as anyone, and the news quickly spread throughout the village that the young amputee had been miraculously healed.